feature-driven-architecture/spec/README.md

 # Feature Driven Architecture

-Feature Driven Architecture (FDA) is a set of principles that helps organize code and assets for visual interface in a way that lets you keep a constant velocity with a growing amount of Features.
+Feature Driven Architecture (FDA) is a structural framework that helps organize the codebase for visual interfaces in a way that lets you keep a constant velocity while the amount of Features is growing.

 ## Rationale